Runnymede Borough Council elections

-One-third of Runnymede Borough Council in Surrey, England, is elected each year, followed by one year where there is an election to Surrey County Council instead.
-The council is divided up into 14 wards, electing 41 councillors, since the last boundary changes in 2019.
+One-third of Runnymede Borough Council in Surrey, England, was elected each year, followed by one year where there is an election to Surrey County Council instead.
+The council was divided into 14 wards, electing 41 councillors, since the last boundary changes in 2019.
+The council is due to be abolished on 1 April 2027 following structural changes to local government in Surrey.